keldaanCommunity/pokemonAutoChess/README.md

 Source: [https://github.com/keldaanCommunity/pokemonAutoChess](https://github.com/keldaanCommunity/pokemonAutoChess)

+## Objective of this fork
+i'm trying to make an installer of the game as an exe file, after that intellingent CPU players against the player and some sort of tournament mode
 ## Getting started

 Install [Node LTS](https://nodejs.org/en).
 (It's recommended to use [nvm](https://github.com/nvm-sh/nvm) to install Node with the proper version)